annacuomo/Anna_PostDoc_notebooks/CheatSheets/cheatsheet_ppt.md

+Powerpoint things

-# Katie's tips
+## Katie's tips

-## Colour image
+### Colour image

 Picture Format -> Colour

-## turn cropped image into its own image
+### turn cropped image into its own image

 File -> Compress pictures -> use original quality (selected pictures only)

-## additional tip: when increasing transparency, then just use colouring to save the new colour
+* additional tip: when increasing transparency, then just use colouring to save the new colour